nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-customize-the-bulk-import-form.md

     - Seam.Refresh
     ```

-2. You can now create an xml extension to add an import option that call our chain,
+2. You can now create an xml extension to add an import option that calls our chain.

     ```xml
     <extension target="org.nuxeo.ecm.platform.actions.ActionService"